-AI For Environmental Sustainability: Connecting Land Conflicts and Policies
+AI for Earth: Connecting Land Conflicts and Government Policies

 The team built a machine learning driven visualization app that matches land conflict events from news articles with mediating government policies.
 This enables policy makers to make data-driven decisions and resolve land conflicts faster, save resources, and facilitate environmental sustainability efforts.